orlevit/Face-Recognition-Of-Masked-Faces/Analysis/README.md

 🧪 Testing scenarios:
 <br><br>
-Two scenarios of Face verification were tested:
+Two scenarios of Face verification were tested on the Sunglasses, Hat, Surgical and Ski masks:

 a.
 Masked-Masked: A comparison between two masked facial images.